Benji667/NetatmoWeatherStation/README.md

 * The user is prompted to authorize your application
 * The user is redirected to your application
 * Retrieve the access token with the code

+7- Open and execute the Main wCredentials VI.
+This VI performs Client credentials grant type and uses the getstationdata request to retrieve data.

 ## Contributing